SkyzoNams/OnChain-Events-Listener/README.md

 - We are using a free Infura provider plan that have requesting limits.
 Increasing the daily limit will be necessary on production.
     - A different implementation could reduce the number of Infura api call.

+- For the optimized version, we are using a free etherscan api plan that have requesting limits (5 per seconds).
+Increasing the daily limit could be necessary on production.

 - We are also using a free db.t3.micro AWS RDS database, on production a database with more storage and better capacities will be necessary.
     - In order to make scalable to 100 million entries there is two options:
         - Horizontally scaling the database: You can add more RDS instances to handle the increased load, and use a load balancer to distribute the incoming data across the instances.